MonashAPS/cq23-game-server/docs/bots_and_submissions/starting_your_code.md

 # Starting Your Code

 You may use any programming language for your bots.
 The only requirement is being able to print in standard output and read from standard input.
-However, we have created templates for Python, Java and C++ that you can use.
+However, we have created templates for Python, Java, C++ and Go that you can use.
 They include the boilerplate code for reading messages and sending actions.

-## Python, Java, C++
+## Python, Java, C++, Go

 In order to start a player off an existing template, open your terminal and go to a directory you want to create your bot in and run this command: